Upgrade

 How to Upgrade Your Cluster

-If you are upgrading several nodes at once, then the version of the software on each node must be kept in step throughout the upgrade process.
+If you’re upgrading several nodes at once, then you must keep the version of the software on each node in step throughout the upgrade process.

 1 |